-“Where do your priorities lie?”
-You’ve probably heard this in one of those lovey-dovey movies that seem to be filled with miscommunication between the partners.
+“Where do your priorities lie in this relationship?”
+You’ve probably heard this in one of those romcoms that seem to be filled with miscommunication between the partners.
 One thing they do get right, however, is the importance of priorities in a relationship.
-You don’t want to jump into a relationship only to realize that your partner’s sports team’s match is more important than you are!
+You don’t want to jump into a relationship only to realize that a sports match is more important to your partner than you.

 How Do You Set Priorities In A Relationship?

-Figure out what matters most to you in your relationship, and have a conversation about the same with your partner.
-To help you get started, let’s take a look at what the biggest relationship priorities are.
+- Figure out what matters most to you in your relationship, and have a conversation about priorities in a healthy relationship with your partner

 What Are The Biggest Priorities In A Relationship?

-We’ve seen why they’re important and how you could go about setting them.
-But make sure you don’t end up prioritizing your personal time more than your relationship, so you barely ever see each other!
-What should your priorities be in a relationship, the degree to which they’re healthy and how many you should consider are all listed out below for you.
+So now we’ve seen why relationship priorities are important and how you could go about setting them in your love life.
+But make sure you don’t end up prioritizing your personal time more than your relationship so much that you barely ever see each other.
+What should your priorities be in a relationship, the degree to which they’re healthy, and how many you should consider, are all listed below:

 1. The relationship itself

 The biggest priority you should have in your relationship may well be the relationship itself.
 No guesswork there.
 When life gets in the way, a lot of time may pass before you two really pay attention to each other.
 If you don’t fix your relationship when you see problematic signs, it will most definitely get worse.

 Couples tend to take each other for granted once they’ve reached a certain level of comfort and trust.
 The only way out of this is to check in with your partner, work on the issues and make your relationship a priority.